How to Build Your Preschooler's Attention Span — Practical Tips for Singapore Parents

 - 6-year-olds (K2 exit): 12–30 minutes

-Singapore preschools like PCF Sparkletots, My First Skool, and MindChamps structure their learning blocks accordingly — most use 15–20 minute activity rotations specifically because of this developmental window.
+Singapore preschools like PCF Sparkletots, My First Skool, and MindChamps design their learning blocks around this reality — most use 15–20 minute activity rotations specifically because that's where the developmental window sits.

 The Attention Killers You Might Not Have Considered